 Around the funeral test step, there is a huge drop-off… people cannot face the tiger.
 They cannot face that their life has been delusional, and they don’t measure up to their ideals.

->

-> My take on it is this: Of course.
+My take on it is this: Of course.
 That’s why you are here!
-To step by tiny step, become the person who can be…
+So that step by tiny step, you can become the person who can be…

->

-> Despair and depression are normal: you have to go through them.
+Despair and depression are normal: you have to go through them.
 Most don’t.
 If you stay in the game, the light is just beyond the dark.

 You decide if it is worth it.

 My estimate is that about 100 thousand people bought the 67 steps.
 3.5 percent of them actually started to do the work.
 Then as it got harder and harder to face the music, they sloughed off, and only 1% remained in the game.